Player profile

 Total games/goals opposite LFC: 7 / 0

 Benayoun's first season at Anfield can certainly be described as successful as he featured in 47 of Liverpool's 59 competitive matches but was introduced as a substitute 21 times which must have been frustrating.
-Benítez felt he was a match winner but more often than to Benayoun's liking he didn't have a place for him in the starting line-up, which he tried to explain: "I have a lot of confidence in Kuyt, Voronin, Torres and also Crouch.
-You can't go away with all four strikers.
-You must leave one behind.
-To go away with three strikers when we have Benayoun who can play as a second striker, is hard."
+Benítez felt he was a match-winner but more often than to Benayoun's liking he didn't have a place for him in the starting line-up.
 Still, eleven goals was a more than satisfactory figure for a man playing as a second striker and included hat-tricks against Besiktas in the Champions League and Havant & Waterlooville in the FA Cup.
 He had a knack of being 'in the right place at the right time' because no fewer than three of those six goals came when he reacted quickly to shots by his colleagues that had been saved or blocked.

 Benayoun made further progress in his second season as Liverpool made a championship challenge.
-His skill on the ball was a joy to behold and his vision second to none but he was still considered mainly an impact player but he wasn't complaining: "I have come to appreciate that, at a big club like Liverpool, you can't take anything for granted," said Benayoun in March 2009.
-"With the number of top players we've got, you accept you are not always going to be playing and that you have to give it everything, when your chance comes along.
-If I found myself going three or four months without setting foot on the pitch, it might be different."
+His skill on the ball was a joy to behold and his vision second to none but he was still considered mainly an impact player.
 He scored nine times from 42 first-team appearances in the 2008/09 season and signed a two-year extension to his contract binding him to the club until 2013.
 Benayoun had another steady season in 2009/10 starting 29 competitive matches but significantly being replaced in 22 of them.
 His hat-trick in the early-season Anfield encounter with Burnley was a unique treble in another way too, making him the only English-based player to have scored hat-tricks in the Premier League, the Champions League and the FA Cup.

 Appearances per season